hehonghui/iOS-tech-frontier/issue-6/Core Image入门教程(swift).md

 ```
 Now, if you take a picture taken in something other than the default orientation, it will be preserved.

-#What Other Filters are Available?
+#What Other Filters are Available?（星期五）
 The CIFilter API has more than 160 filters on Mac OS, 126 of which are available on iOS 8.
 As of iOS 8, it is now possible to create you own custom filters as well.

 In order to find out what filters are available on a given device, you can use the CIFilter method filterNamesInCategory(kCICategoryBuiltIn).
 This method will return an array of filter names.